MiguelDominguezSanchez/reactjs-full-course-for-beginners/README.md

 ### React Persistent User Login Authentication with JWT Tokens
 ### React Login Input Hooks for User Form Data
 ### Use Axios with React Hooks for Async-Await Requests
-### React.ks User Login and registration with Auth0
+### React.js User Login and registration with Auth0
 ### React 18 New Features, Changes & v18 Upgrade Guide